 WOU has the authority to award contracts and does so in accordance with State statute.
 Those responsible for the awarding of contracts on campus are aware of the need to be responsive to equal opportunity considerations.
-We have awarded two major contracts to minority businesses between January 1, 2006 and December 31, 2006 related to construction, service and personal services greater than \$5,000 for a total of \$362,099 equaling 18% of the awards during this time period.
+We have awarded one contract to a minority business between November 1, 2006 and December 31, 2007 related to construction, service greater than \$5,000 for a total of \$8,900.
 Additionally, the university contracts with Office Max and Office Depot for office supplies.
 Both companies offer supply choices that come from minority businesses.

-Training, Education and Development Plan
+Training, Education, Development Plan and Programs